Avian Influenza Prevention Zone in Northern Ireland to be lifted

 "I’m sure this will be welcome news for the sector which contributes greatly to our economy and wider society.
 I am aware that my counterpart in the Republic of Ireland has also made a similar decision for a lifting of the AIPZ there on the same date.”

-Northern Ireland’s Chief Veterinary Officer Brian Dooher said: “I would like to remind all flock keepers that while the measures of the AIPZ are no longer a legal requirement, the need for stringent, mandatory biosecurity measures are still of paramount importance to help prevent the spread of the disease from wild birds or another source to poultry.
+Chief Vet Brian Dooher said: “I would like to remind all flock keepers that while the measures of the AIPZ are no longer a legal requirement, the need for stringent, mandatory biosecurity measures are still of paramount importance to help prevent the spread of the disease from wild birds or another source to poultry.

 “It is imperative that we don’t get complacent.
 The risk of an avian influenza incursion to poultry is still present, albeit lower than before.
 Lower risk does not mean no risk.